zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 Ignoring trolls and people whose knowledge of Perl ends with the line-noise quips, Perl is the Grandfather of Web, the Queen of Backwards Compatibility, and Gluest language of all the Glues.
-Perl is installed by default on many systems, and if you're worthy enough to wield its magic, it's quite damn performant.
+Perl is installed by default on many systems, and if you're worthy enough to wield its arcane magic, it's quite damn performant.

 Rakudo language, on the other hand, is *none* of those things.
 It's a young and hip teenager who doesn't mind breaking long held status quo.
 Rakudo is the